 Squaremouth recommends comprehensive travel insurance for Mexico trips.
 Most policies are built to cover travelers main concerns, including cancellations, medical emergencies, delays, and luggage.
 Aside from Trip Cancellation coverage, benefits typically cannot be removed.

-If you’re concerned about not being able to take your trip, a policy with Trip Cancellation coverage can protect your prepaid and non-refundable trip expenses.
+If you’re concerned about not being able to travel, a policy with Trip Cancellation can protect your prepaid trip expenses.
 The most common covered reason for Trip Cancellation is an illness, injury, or death of you, a traveling companion, or a family member.
 This benefit can also cover cancellations due to severe weather, terrorism, and employment layoff, among others.

-For travel to a popular resort town in Mexico, we recommend at least $50,000 in Emergency Medical coverage, and $100,000 in Medical Evacuation coverage.
+For travelers going to popular Mexican towns, we recommend at least $50,000 in Emergency Medical, and $100,000 in Medical Evacuation.
 These benefits can reimburse you for medical emergencies that occur during your trip.

 However, we recommend higher coverage amounts for travelers stopping in Mexico as part of a cruise, or traveling to a remote area.
 For these travelers, we recommend at least $100,000 in Emergency Medical coverage, and $250,000 in Medical Evacuation coverage.
-A policy with coverage for hazardous sports and activities may also be ideal for travelers with excursions booked as part of their cruise.
+Travelers with excursions booked should search for a policy with sports and activities coverage.